 German-American players have had a huge influence on the U.S. men's soccer team over the past few years, so we decided to assess—and rank—them based on their most recent efforts.

-BY Mathew Wagner Posted
+Mathew Wagner

 March 08, 2013